feldera/feldera/docs/docs/sql/string.md

 In addition, we provides the `text`, or `varchar` type, which stores strings of any length.

+Trailing spaces are removed when converting a character value to one of the other string types.
+Note that trailing spaces are semantically significant in character varying and text values, and when using pattern matching, that is LIKE and regular expressions.

 ## String constants (literals)

 A string constant in SQL is an arbitrary sequence of characters